sadanandpai/git-guide/README.md

 <br>

-### I am asked to raise a PR to a branch (ex develop).
+### 8. I am asked to raise a PR to a branch (ex develop).
 What am I supposed to do?

 You can follow the same steps as given in the previous question.
 Once done you will push the code and raise a PR.
 Its that simple.

 - Enter the command `git checkout -b <my-branch-name>`
 - Stage all the changes `git add *`
 - Commit the changes `git commit -m "<some commit message>"`
-- Push the chages `git push`
-As the branch is not present on the remote, it will show the command to use
+- Push the chages `git push` (as the branch is not present on the remote, it will show the command to use)
 - Enter `git push --set-upstream origin <my-branch-name>`

 <img width="872" alt="Screenshot 2022-07-24 at 4 47 06 PM" src="https://user-images.githubusercontent.com/12962887/180644568-b2fc1d78-399c-443d-b714-3ab1cafb83bd.png">